The COVID-19 Autumn booster programme has now ended.

 - unsure if you're fit and well

-If you are over 18 and have COVID you can have the vaccine 4 weeks following a positive PCR test.
+If you are over 18 and have COVID you can have the vaccine 4 weeks following a positive COVID test (LFT or PCR).

-If you are under 18 and have COVID you can have the vaccine 12 weeks following a positive PCR test.
+If you are under 18 and have COVID you can have the vaccine 12 weeks following a positive COVID test (LFT or PCR).

 If you don't have COVID but feel unwell, it's better to wait until you have recovered to have your vaccine, but you should have it as soon as possible.